reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 ### Thinking from the Effect's perspective {/*thinking-from-the-effects-perspective*/}

-Let's recap everything that's happened from the `ChatRoom` component's perspective:
+Let's recap everything that's happened from the `ChatRoom` Component's perspective:

 1. `ChatRoom` mounted with `roomId` set to `"general"`
 1. `ChatRoom` updated with `roomId` set to `"travel"`
 1. `ChatRoom` updated with `roomId` set to `"music"`
 1. `ChatRoom` unmounted

-During each of these points in the component's lifecycle, your Effect did different things:
+During each of these points in the Component's lifecycle, your Effect did different things:

 1. Your Effect connected to the `"general"` room
 1. Your Effect disconnected from the `"general"` room and connected to the `"travel"` room